 Markus Glatz-Schmallegger is consultant, coach and ethics – lecturer at two Austrian universities.

-Sonja Haubitzer, M Ed, registered nurse (DGKP / APN), law expert, senior lecturer (care and law) at Carinthia University of Applied Sciences.
+Sonja Haubitzer, M Ed, registered care person (DGKP / APN), law expert, senior lecturer (care and law) at Carinthia University of Applied Sciences.

 Lisa Hopfgartner is a post-doctoral researcher at the Department of Psychology at the University of Innsbruck, Austria.